germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 ## The simplistic approach

-The goal of FirecREST is to provide an HTTP interface to HPC, this means that the interface FirecREST presents to the users and applications must handle HTTP requests with parameters, verbs, etc.
+The goal of FirecREST is to provide an HTTP interface to HPC, this means that the interface FirecREST presents to the users and applications must handle HTTP requests with according parameters, verbs, etc.

 FirecREST receives these requests and translates them into HPC logic, and after the operations are done (ie, commands executed, data uploaded, etc) it returns an HTTP response that complies with the protocol used.